He wasn’t some beautiful statue. He was my husband.

 Jasper nodded and stopped altering my mood, but I remained composed.
 He admitted he had a hard time using his special power on me this time, though.
 “I’ve never had to focus so hard to use my gift to calm anyone before,” he admitted, pulling his eyebrows together in suspicion.

-“Have you ever had to try to calm a vampire who had just lost the most important human left in her life?”
+“Have you ever had to try to calm a vampire who just lost the most important human left in her life?”
 I asked.

-Jasper nodded.
+Jasper lifted his chin slightly.
 “Point taken.”